nika-gviniashvili/aimlFin2026_n_ghviniashvili25/Task 2/transformer.md

 Transformers can be pre-trained on huge, general datasets and then fine-tuned for specific cybersecurity jobs with much smaller sets.
 That flexibility makes them both practical and powerful for today’s security challenges.

-Transformers, thanks to self-attention and positional encoding, really get how events connect and unfold over time.
-That makes them a perfect fit for cybersecurity tasks like intrusion detection, malware analysis, phishing detection, and log monitoring.
+With self-attention and positional encoding, Transformers don’t just crunch data—they understand how events are connected and unfold over time.
+That’s why they’re such a powerful choice for cybersecurity tasks, from intrusion detection and malware analysis to phishing detection and log analysis.